Village Care Project

 FUN!

 Yes, we have free time in between all of the villages.
-So we will explore several national parks on mini safari game drives.
+So, we will explore several beautiful national parks on mini safari game drives.

-Bring your bathing suit, some lodges and camps will have swimming pools.
+Bring your bathing suit, most lodges and camps will have swimming pools.

-INTERNET Most of the lodges will have internet and cell phone reception so you can check in with your home etc.
+INTERNET & WI FI Most of the lodges will have internet and cell phone reception so you can check in with your home etc. Companies like Verizon have cheap daily international rates to call and text home.

 Otherwise internet is sparse during the travel day.